 Lye water (枧水)

-Lye water sometimes called as alkaline salt is a alkaline solution.
+Lye water sometimes called alkaline salt is an alkaline solution.
 Tradition Chinese lye water is made with Kansui powder (蓬灰) and alkaline.
-But today's version is a combined alkaline solution contains potassium carbonate and sodium carbonate.
-The ingredient label on the store bought bottle contains 80% pure water, 15% sodium carbonate and 5% potassium carbonate.
+But today's version is a combined alkaline solution containing potassium carbonate and sodium carbonate.
+The ingredient label on the store-bought bottle contains 80% pure water, 15% sodium carbonate, and 5% potassium carbonate.
 The lye water can raise the alkalinity (pH) to neutralize the acid in the golden syrup.
 Baking soda does too, but sodium hydroxide is far more potent.
-Another purpose is the Maillard reaction, which is responsible for the crisping and browning crust skins.
+Another purpose is the Maillard reaction, which is responsible for the crisping and browning of crust skins.

-This one might quite hard to find.
-Lye water You can try to search it at large Asian store, especially with lots of bakery ingredients.
-There are several approaches to make substitutes for lye water used in mooncake.
-They might work slightly different but can yield a very similar result.
+Lye water might quite hard to find.
+Lye water You can try to search for it at large Asian stores, especially with lots of bakery ingredients.
+There are several approaches to making substitutes for lye water used in mooncakes.
+They might work slightly differently but can yield a very similar result.

-Approach 1: dietary alkali powder with clean water at the ratio of 1:4.
+Approach 1: dietary alkali powder with clean water at a ratio of 1:4.

-Approach 2: If you use baking soda directly, you will get much softer and less browned crust.
-So firstly bake baking soda on a lined baking tray at 120 degree C for around 1 hour to turn it into stronger alkali.
+Approach 2: If you use baking soda directly, you will get a much softer and less browned crust.
+So first bake baking soda on a lined baking tray at 120 degrees C for around 1 hour to turn it into stronger alkali.
 Do not touch it during the process to prevent skin irritation.
 And then mix 1 teaspoon of baked soda with 4 teaspoons of water.